Registration, Credits, Tuition, Fees and Cancellation Policies

 Degree seeking students and certificate students may add or drop courses during the add/drop period via SIS Self Service.

-Special Students Limited must use the add/drop form that is available in the Student Affairs Office (E1002) or that can be downloaded online by clicking here.
+Special Students Limited must use the add/drop form that can be downloaded online by clicking here.

 Tuition and Fees